 How travelers can experience a tour, an attraction or activity and the ways in which operators can deliver those experiences are changing rapidly.
 In this first-time session at Arival, we feature presentations from a handful of innovative new technology tools that could change the way you do business.
-Then, four veteran operators evaluate each presentation live on stage and ask key questions to help determine if these tools could be a part of your tomorrow.
+Then, four veteran operators and investors evaluate each presentation live on stage and ask key questions to help determine if these tools could be a part of your tomorrow.

 The Science of Designing an Amazing Guest Experience